elastisys/ck8s-cluster/WIP-CHANGELOG.md

-## Initial release
+# Initial release

-First release of the cluster installer for Compliant Kubernetes
+First release of the cluster installer for Compliant Kubernetes.

-The cluster installer features a go cli that can create kubernetes klusters.
-It will both provision the neccessary cloud infrastructure and install kubernetes on top of the virtual machines.
-It is primarilly intended for use in Compliant Kubernetes.
+The cluster installer features a go cli that can create kubernetes clusters.
+It will both provision the necessary cloud infrastructure and install Kubernetes on top of the virtual machines.
+It is primarily intended for use in Compliant Kubernetes.